 Optionally specifies the number of threads to use while migrating these extents.
-Valid values are 1 to 4.
+You can specify 1 - 4 threads.
+The default of the number of threads is 4.

 This command migrates a given number of extents from the source, specified in terms of the virtual disk, and the managed disk that contains some extents used to make up the virtual disk.
 The target is specified in terms of a managed disk (within the same managed disk group).